Research Code of Practice for Students Enrolled in Honours Degrees - Guidelines

 (2) As part of the enrolment process, candidates and the University are required to acknowledge and accept that the following clauses describe the respective rights and responsibilities of both parties and form the basis of understanding and commitment between them.

-(3) The fundamental principles outlined here apply to all Faculties, academic units, supervisors and candidates, where students are enrolled in Honours Degrees.
-However specific functions, responsibilities and the relationship between supervisor and candidate will vary according to the Faculty and the research discipline, especially with regard to the provision of physical resources.
-Individual Faculties may produce additional and more specific guidelines for their Honours students and students should consult their Faculties in this respect.
-However this Code of Conduct will take precedence over such Faculty guidelines.
+(3) The fundamental principles outlined here apply to all Colleges, academic units, supervisors and candidates, where students are enrolled in Honours Degrees.
+However specific functions, responsibilities and the relationship between supervisor and candidate will vary according to the College and the research discipline, especially with regard to the provision of physical resources.
+Individual Colleges may produce additional and more specific guidelines for their Honours students and students should consult their Colleges in this respect.
+However this Code of Conduct will take precedence over such College guidelines.

 Top of Page